 I realize drones are all the rage these days but I’ll admit a serious prejudice against using them for aerial still photography.
 I call it the ‘big picture’, the ability to use a full resolution DSLR Nikon camera with high quality lenses that can cover both wide & tight views, adjusting to the aesthetic quality of the image (ie. the "artist's" interpretation).
 Just try doing that with a drone.

-I’ve shot numerous aerial assignments, including for my regular shipbuilding client Vigor, Microsoft’s sprawling Redmond campus, local landscape architects and technical shoots of destroyers for the US Navy far out over the water.
-So if you need aerials, go for the big picture!
+I’ve shot numerous aerial assignments, including for my regular shipbuilding client Vigor Industrial, Microsoft’s sprawling Redmond campus, local landscape architects and photo shoots of US Navy destroyers undergoing sea trials far out to sea.